lasp-lang/partisan/doc_extras/migrating_v5_to_v6.md

   application handlers to their new per-group process.
 Application gossip old→new is delivered through the shim; new→old is best-effort during the window and heals via anti-entropy once the upgrade completes.
+- **RPC.** `partisan_rpc:call/4,5` now sends a correlated request rather than the v5 `{call, ...}` framing.
+A v6 node still **serves** the v5 framing for the whole of the 6.x series, so **v5 caller → v6 node works unchanged**.
+The other direction does not: a v5 node has no clause for the correlated request and discards it, so **v6 caller → v5 node times out**.
+Upgrade every node before relying on RPC between them.
+The v5 receiver is removed in 7.0.0.

+  One behavioural note for the mixed window: inbound RPC concurrency is now bounded (`rpc_max_concurrency`, default 10000), and the bound covers the v5 framing too.
+A v5 caller against a saturated v6 node receives `{badrpc, overloaded}` where v5 would have kept spawning.

 Neither the HyParView active-view maintenance nor the security frame cap (below) introduces a new wire message, so those are safe across versions.